senner008/Class12/HTMLCSSWeek_1/readme.md

 Describe the hierarchy to the person sitting next to you.
 Draw a visual representation of the hierarchy

 Create an external main.css file and add a reference in the index.html.
-Do not add ids or classes to the tags.
+**Do not add ids or classes to the tags**.
 Now add the following specific styles:

 - select all elements.
 Add blue font color
 - select all li elements.
 Add red font color
 - select the second p element in the first div child.
 Add green color to the font.
 Hint: use the nth-child selector
 - select the li element in the third div child. remove the dot
+-
-- select the elements that have a class of 'cool-style'.
+- select **only** the elements that have a class of 'cool-style'.
 Add some cool styling.

 Now add your own improved styles so the hierarchy becomes visible/obvious to the viewer.